On the day I met Raine, the first thing I did was jerk awake in bed and vomit nightmares into my lap.

 Not the sort of girl who’d ever be interested in me.
 I knew I was clutching at straws, so alone and exhausted that even a hint of sympathetic human contact had me ready to beg like a dog.

-Truth was, I barely paid attention to her once inside The Aardvark.
+Truth was, I barely paid attention to her once inside the Aardvark.
 The smell of frying food all but demolished me.
-She was already lounging in a corner booth, a book in both hands and coffee before her.
-A few other insomniacs and a couple of night shift lorry drivers didn’t spare me a look as I shuffled to the counter at the back to order bacon and eggs.
+She was already lounging in a corner booth, a book in both hands and coffee on the table in front of her.
+None of the other patrons—a handful of insomniacs and night-shift lorry drivers—spared me even a glance.
+I shuffled to the counter at the back to order bacon and eggs.

 I contented myself with those scraps.
 I’d been doing so all my life.
 Half-glances at people I liked.
-Contact was too much of a risk, to both parties.
+Contact was too much risk, to both parties.

-The fry cook called out my order.
-My mouth watered when I carried my plate back to the table.
-I swallowed one bite and felt wrong.
+The fry cook called out my order from the counter.
+My mouth watered when I carried my plate back to the table, but then I swallowed one bite and felt wrong.